Colorado Oral Health News – October 2023 – Fall Updates, Framework Engagement, and more!

 Health First Colorado has removed the limit to the amount of benefits for the Adult and the Intellectual and Developmental Disabilities (IDD) state plans.
 This change does not affect the frequency or types of services covered.
 For more information, please visit our website.

 Lastly, over the past few weeks, the OHU team has been deeply engaged in roundtable discussions with our valued partners and stakeholders within Colorado’s oral health network to discuss the recently released (read the Framework to Advance Oral Health Equity in Colorado here, opens in a new window).
-The purpose of these discussions was to hear feedback from our Framework and network partners about the released draft, to align current efforts to advance oral health equity, and to understand how these efforts can converge in meaningful ways around implementation of the strategies listed in the Framework.
+New Window IconDecorative icon to indicate a new browser window (opens in a new window) The purpose of these discussions was to hear feedback from our Framework and network partners about the released draft, to align current efforts to advance oral health equity, and to understand how these efforts can converge in meaningful ways around implementation of the strategies listed in the Framework.

 As a follow-up to this work and a key step in engaging with partners in a collective effort to advance oral health equity, we will be hosting community discussions centered around implementation.
 This outreach will be focused on community-based organizations that are working in the oral health space or who have it in scope to do so.
-If you have an interest in participating as a community-based organization or know of any partners who would be interested, please let us know by filling out our contact us form (opens in a new window).
+If you have an interest in participating as a community-based organization or know of any partners who would be interested, please let us know by filling out our contact us form New Window IconDecorative icon to indicate a new browser window (opens in a new window) (opens in a new window).
 We will bring the learnings from these conversations to our network as we work together to advance oral health equity in Colorado.

 Thank you all for your work in placing Colorado at the forefront of oral public health.
 Together, we envision a future where oral health isn’t just a concern for individuals but a shared commitment within our entire community.